scorelab/tensormap/tensormap-server/README.md

 * To apply migrations to the database, run `flask db upgrade`

 * Don't forget to commit the generated migration scripts to code.

+## Testing
+For the backend, `PyTest` is used for testing.
+Sample unit tests and configurations are added inside the `tests` directory.
+For database tests make sure to create a mock database and add a sample datafile using `db_session` and `add_sample_file` fixtures in `conftest.py`.